SpaceX halts U.S. satellite launch for national security mission

 SpaceX’s Falcon 9 rocket, carrying a roughly $500 million global positioning system (GPS) satellite built by Lockheed Martin Corp, was due to take off from Florida’s Cape Canaveral shortly after 9:30 a.m. local time (1730 GMT), but was stopped minutes before takeoff.

-“This abort was triggered by the onboard Falcon 9 flight computer,” a SpaceX official narrating the launch sequence said without providing additional details.
+“This abort was triggered by the onboard Falcon 9 flight computer,” a SpaceX official narrating the launch sequence said.
 He said SpaceX would attempt the launch on Wednesday morning.

+SpaceX later tweeted that the Falcon 9 and payload remain healthy and that it delayed the launch because of an “out of family” reading on the rocket’s first stage sensors.

-If the mission is successful it will mark a victory for Musk, a billionaire entrepreneur who has tried for years to break into the market for lucrative military space launches, long dominated by Lockheed and Boeing Co.
+A successful launch would be a significant victory for Musk, a billionaire entrepreneur who spent years trying to break into the market for lucrative military space launches, long dominated by Lockheed and Boeing Co.

 SpaceX sued the U.S. Air Force in 2014 in protest over the military’s award of a multibillion-dollar, non-compete contract for 36 rocket launches to United Launch Alliance, a partnership of Boeing and Lockheed.